DercilioFontes/jungle-rails/README.md

 ## OBS

+## MailCatcher

+MailCatcher runs a super simple SMTP server which catches any message sent to it to display in a web interface.

 Bundler

 Please don't put mailcatcher into your Gemfile.
 It will conflict with your applications gems at some point.